weblicht/curb/components/SynsetSearch/README.md

 The `source` prop is required and must be the same as the `id` for the corresponding search box.

+### SynsetSearchHistoryBox

+Displays a row of buttons of previous search terms.
+Each button allows reperforming the search with the same parameters.

+The `source` prop is required and must be the same as the `id` for the corresponding search box.

 ### Example

 ```